-Land Use and Zoning
+Land Use Regulation, Liability and Farmland Preservation

 Land Use Law and Zoning.
 Land ownership and its use are conditionally protected by the United States Constitution.
 Over the course of almost a millennium of English and American common law jurisprudence, the law has recognized that certain land uses cause unreasonable harm to neighboring landowners or the public at large.

 The law has long recognized trespass, nuisance, both public and private, as well as other legal concepts, as both limiting and protecting the rights of landowners.
 More recently, both Federal and State statutes have protected the value that natural resources provide, measured as ecosystem services that include clean water and air quality wildlife and fish, and tourism.